MosenzonTal/Instagram-Bot/README.md

 🔵 Message single user <br>
 🔵 Message multiple users <br>

+## Clone project
+First you need to fork and then copy the url from clone option Run in gitbash or terminal :
+`$ git clone [url]`

 ## Prerequisites
 **To be able to run this little bot, you’ll need to have:**